ASFs and Livestock

 Animal-sourced foods were essential in all pre-agricultural diets.
 On average, modern foragers still derive more than half of their energy from hunting and fishing.
 In cold environments this even reaches higher shares (>90%), while the caloric budget is dominated by plants for only a minority of groups.
 Meat and animal fat consumption ranges from 5% to 90% of total caloric intake, with annual intake levels of 40-650 kg per person, depending on the group and region.

-Early ‘modern humans' were heavily carnivorous in the presence of megafauna.
-As an example, the Clovis culture obtained up to 95% of calories from large herbivores, such as mammoths.
-After the megafauna extinction, diets became more diversified while more sophisticated processing enhanced the role of foods like tubers and grains.
+Early ‘modern humans' were nonethless mostly heavily carnivorous in the presence of megafauna.
+As an example, the Clovis culture may have obtained up to 95% of calories from large herbivores, such as mammoths.
+After the megafauna extinction, especially during the Mesolithic ‘Broad Spectrum Revolution’, diets became more diversified while more sophisticated processing enhanced the role of foods like tubers and grains.
 Macronutrient ratios differed based on ecological factors, with some diets being low in carbs and high in protein, while others incorporated more starches.

 List of key resources